 Science is evil...obviously

-Last night I engaged in my favourite hobby - stealing things from blind nuns and laughing at their suffering.
+Last night I engaged in my favourite hobby - stealing money from blind nuns.
 After all, I'm a scientist and we're morally bankrupt.
 We invented the atom bomb, chemical warfare and (as some conspiracists would have you believe) the Ebola and Zika viruses.
-Scientists are the heartless people in lab coats, electrocuting defenceless chimpanzees and cackling as they do so.
-In fact, when you pledge allegiance to the Head of Science, you have to kill a bunny and bathe in its blood.
-That's why I became a Scientist - I love human suffering.
+Scientists are the heartless people in lab coats electrocuting defenceless chimpanzees and cackling as they do so.
+In fact, when you pledge allegiance to the Head of Science, you have to kill a puppy and bathe in its blood.

 I'm exagerrating for comic effect of course (not much though) but there really are people who see Science in this light.
 Some people seem to carry the notion in their heads that because Scientists want to understand how everything works, that means we are detached from the moral trappings of decency.

-I was once asked whether Science had any moral compass or whether investigating the universe had to be done in a cold, moral vacuum.
-I originally gave a cursory answer in my "Q&A" section, but it's a brilliant philosophical question which deserves more thought.
+I was once asked whether Science had any moral compass or whether investigating the universe had to be done in a vacuum.
+I gave a cursory answer, but it's a brilliant question which deserves more thought.
 While there have been evil Scientists like Josef Mengele, Harold Hodge and Harry Harlow, is it true that all Scientists are destined to become purveyors of cruelty and sadism?
 Does Science make people evil?